tbm/homepage/pages/debian/orion/hp/mv2120/index.md

 that can be used for a variety of tasks.
 In the following, I will describe what is needed to get Debian running on your HP mv2120.

-Please be aware that Debian 10 is the last release to support these devices.
+Please be aware that Debian 10 was the last release to support these devices.

 <h2>Important note</h2>